 We appreciate your patience as we all work together to ensure the vaccine is available to everyone in the community as quickly and safely as possible, while following state and federal guidelines and timelines.

-Sign up for updates about Vidant’s vaccination efforts and learn more in our Frequently Asked Questions section below
+If no availability is found, please check our site periodically and sign up for updates about Vidant’s vaccination efforts.
+Learn more in our Frequently Asked Questions section below.

 COVID-19 Vaccine Updates